Feedback Capacity over Networks: Network Stabilizability Theorems

-Note that, the critical value $ L<({3}/{2}+\sqrt{2})/\|A_{\mathrm{G}}\|_{\infty} $ established in Theorem \ref{thm:decent} is for general interaction graphs.
+utilizing the fact that $L<({3}/{2}+\sqrt{2})/\|A_{\mathrm{G}}\|_{\infty}$.
+Moreover, we should emphasize that the critical value $ L<({3}/{2}+\sqrt{2})/\|A_{\mathrm{G}}\|_{\infty} $ established in Theorem \ref{thm:decent} is for general interaction graphs.
 In fact, as will be shown in its proof, the graph constructed for the necessity proof is a very special one containing exactly one self arc.
 For a given graph $\mathrm{G}$, e.g., a complete graph or a directed cycle, it is certainly possible that the corresponding network dynamics are stabilizable even with $L\geq({3}/{2}+\sqrt{2})/\|A_{\mathrm{G}}\|_{\infty}$.
-Find such feedback capacity values for any given interaction graph seems to be rather challenging, as illustrated in the following example.
+Finding such feedback capacity values for any given interaction graph seems to be rather challenging, as illustrated in the following example.

 {\bf Example 2.} Consider two nodes, indexed by $1$ and $2$, respectively, which both possess a self link with unit weight and have no link between them (see Fig. \ref{fig:2nodeexample}).
-From our standing network model their dynamics read as
+From our standing network model their internal dynamics read as

 A first sight indicates that (\ref{example2}) appears to be merely two copies of the scaler model considered in \cite{xie-guo2000}.
 Indeed, directly from results established in \cite{xie-guo2000}, we know that if $f\in \mathpzc{F}_L$ with $L<(3/2+\sqrt{2})$, we can stabilize each $\mathbf{x}_i(t)$ with control input $\mathbf{u}_i(t)$ being a feedback from its own dynamics.
 However, note that with global information, one cannot rule out the case where \begin{itemize} \item[(i)] Node $1$ stabilizes itself;